So drum beat and flute sound

 We are at an unprecedented moment in the history of humankind, with a most ominous future for civilization as we have known it, as well as for the living land and all who share this planet together.

-Put aside for a little while the accumulated baggage of these bitter weeks of fear, hurt, and frustration, and receive the restoration that can only be given by the hand of the Holy One(s).
+Put aside for a little while whatever sorrows and frustrations burden you, and receive the restoration that can only be given by the hand of the Holy One(s).

-But listen closely and know that our Faery kin still dance nearby this night.
+Listen closely and know that our Faery cousins truly dance nearby this night.
 The dew beads up on the grass and flowers tomorrow morning, promising its magical elixir (keep reading for more about all this).

 They always have, and we, the children of the Wise, know they always will.